phaziz/ConstructrCMS-3/README.md

 	- THAT'S IT - LOGIN!

 ### CHANGELOG

+	- 2015-08-18 New UserSalt with every New/Edited UserAccount - Improvement
 	- 2015-08-17 New UserSalt with every Login - Improvement
 		- Take care of the Upgrade Instructions above - The database tables need to be updated!
 	- 2015-08-17 Paginated-View in Uploads - Bugfix